cianaellington-data/s-and-p-500-stock-analysis./README.md

 *This chart visualizes the closing prices for individual stocks over time, highlighting trends, peaks, and dips in stock performance throughout the year.*
 ### Trading Volume
 ![Trading Volume Chart](dashboard/trading_volume_chart.png)
-*This chart displays the daily trading volume for each stock, helping to identify periods of high market activity and investor interest.*
+*This chart displays the daily trading volume for each stock, helping to identify periods of high market activity and investor interest*
 ---

 ## Representative SQL Analysis